-The Office of Community Development (OCD) continues to integrate all of the City and County programs, including Housing Rehabilitation (Single-Family), Multi-Family Development, Public (Human) Services, Public Infrastructure and Facilities and Homeowner Down Payment Assistance.
-On December 16, 2008, the Urban County Executive Committee voted to adopt the consolidated 2009-2011 Human Services Priorities and a new decision-making process for awarding general funds and CDBG funds to non-profit service providers.
-The Human Services priorities for 2009-2011 are (1) Housing, (2) Economic Stability, (3) Health, and (4) Youth.
+The Coordinated Funding Human Services priorities for 2011-2013 are (1) Housing and Homelessness, (2) Safety Net Health, (3) Children Ages 0-6, (4) Youth ages 7-21, 5) Aging, and 6) Hunger Relief.
 The Washtenaw County Board of Commissioners voted to include the County's general funds for Children's Well-Being in the decision-making process adopted in 2008.
 There is now one application and review process for the distribution of all City and County Human Services funding.